Marriage goals are unlike any other kind of goals that most of us make.

 Bring the Intimacy Cards to your date nights, and surprise your partner with a fun, scientifically proven game that helps couples get closer.

-If you know that you’d like to make specific marriage goals with your partner, consider the questions you’d like to ask your partner.
+If you know that you’d like to make specific goals in marriage with your partner, consider the questions you’d like to ask your partner.
 The goal shouldn’t be to get your way.
 Instead, the objective is to learn about your spouse’s world and get closer.

 Step 3: Share Your Dreams Too